gfhall/Education/README.md

 # Education
-Seeking Emplyment in an Educational Environment
+Seeking Employment in an Educational Environment